Please remember to save information and materials for your ePortfolio prior to the end of the semester.

 This includes but is not limited to:

 a.
 Zoom Recording Information

 For Zoom recordings that students create in their own Zoom rooms, the person who set up the meeting and recorded it will have the recording file saved on their own computer.
 If they wish to do so, they can upload it to their Google Drive as a back-up and also as a way to share the recording with others.
 Details are posted in this page Saving and Sharing Zoom Recordings

 For Zoom any recording made in a room that a faculty member set up, students can save the link to the recording after receiving it from the faculty member.

 b.
 Assignments: Students are responsible for retaining all work and documents related to submitted assignments, as well as maintaining backups of such files.

-Please note that the School of Information cannot accept any requests to “re-open” access to a course for students who didn’t save specific materials prior to the end of the semester, or who have experienced loss of their saved materials due to hard drive failure or other data loss situations.
+The School of Information cannot accept any requests to “re-open” a closed course for students who failed to save specific materials and/or experienced loss of their saved materials due to hard drive failure or other data loss situations.

 To avoid running into problems when it comes time to work on your ePortfolio, you should:

 Save all materials and information that you may need for your ePortfolio prior to the end of each semester.